k3na7a/Lumina-Full-Stack-Template/BRICKS.md

 - ✅ UserActions / Actions / Navigation dropdown fixes ( UserAction should use both Actions and Navigation structure )
 - ✅ Check for cookie before doing an appstore init
 - ✅ Add Create buttons to Dropdown Actions menu with future options (eg export)
+- ✅ Move Table Sorting to Headers instead of dropdown

 **code cleanup**

+- Search Bar : X should not use debounce and emit change immediately
 - Platforms + Dashboard need localized strings
+- Localize Breadcrumbs in Administration
+- Pagination Filters (Game_platforms, user_roles, etc.) Modal?
+Inline Form?
 - Fix Reset Password Flow (haven't touched this through many updates of token system)
 - Fix Throttle (JWT Guards run after Throttle Guard therefor userId is never set, this is a minor issue but causes conflicts when multiple users on the same ip are using the app)